Travel from 30 April

 Get to St Pancras International 45-60 minutes before departure so there's plenty of time to go through security and passport control.
 Once in the departure lounge, you'll find shops to buy refreshments for the journey as well as newspapers and magazines.

 You won't be bored on board with Metropolitan magazine and our free onboard entertainment.

-You can watch top shows from Amazon Prime, enjoy a film, or two, or get engrossed in a documentary.
-There are also kid's shows, games and Eurostar Odyssey – a virtual reality adventure on board.
+You can watch top TV shows, enjoy a film or two or a documentary.
+There are also kids' shows, games and Eurostar Odyssey – a virtual reality adventure on board.